A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Introduction

-The inclusion of time in GNN modeling has proven to have far-reaching consequences.
-For this reason, this review examines the available journals' literature on the specific use of GNNs on time series related tasks, with a particular focus on time series classification and forecasting.
+This review examines the available literature on the use of spatio-temporal GNNs for time series step-wise classification and future data forecasting, as these are the tasks most commonly addressed in the literature and best illustrate the current developments in spatio-temporal GNNs.
 The idea behind the use of GNNs for time series problems is that GNNs can be made capable of capturing complex relationships, both inter-variable (connections between different variables within a multivariate series) but also inter-temporal (dependencies between different points in time) at once \cite{review_Alippi}.
-The inclusion of this capability in GNN models results in a \textit{spatio-temporal} GNN approach.
+The inclusion of this capability in GNN models results in a characteristic \textit{spatio-temporal} approach.
 Within this approach, the spatial dimension is related to the multivariate framework, where nodes typically correspond to different features of a multivariate time series at a given time step $t$, and edges to their relationships, and the temporal dimension is related to the temporal nature of the data.
-Namely, spatio-temporal GNNs are a class of GNN models designed to handle data in both spatial and temporal dimensions at once.
+Spatio-temporal GNNs can thus be seen as a class of GNN models especially designed to handle data in both spatial and temporal dimensions at once.
 In a spatio-temporal graph, data in each node or edge can evolve over time, and the challenge is then to model their related dynamic interactions over time.